reorx/blog/content/blog/20220514 tips that may save you from the hell of using yaml in python/index.md

 This makes the output hard to read for humans.

-In modern world, UTF-8 is widely supported, it's safe to write UTF-8 in the output.
+In the modern world, UTF-8 is widely supported, it's safe to write UTF-8 in the output.
 Pass `allow_unicode=True` to `yaml.safe_dump` to enable that.

 ```python